LucasDelvallet/CodeToPic/README.md

 From that, we use the <a href="https://xmlgraphics.apache.org/batik/">Apache Batik library</a> to create svg elements for each classes and methods.
 Then, we put them in place so it represents the project.

+You can run it with the jar file, the command is:
+	java -jar CodeToPic.jar sourceFile destinationFolder

 ## Circles, colors, what does it means?

 The generated circles are simple.